 You can install a LAMP stack on Windows 10 using Bitnami Xaamp or LAMP software.

-How do I check if a lamp is installed Ubuntu?
+How do I check if a lamp is installed in Ubuntu?

-Check Apache status, MySQL status, and PHP status individually in terminal using these commands respectively:
+Check Apache status, MySQL status, and PHP status individually in the terminal using these commands, respectively:

 $ services apace2 status